Sheena Monnin

-Sheena Monnin (born February 20, 1985) is a former beauty pageant titleholder most widely known for the defamation suit brought against her by the Miss Universe Organization.
+Sheena Monnin (born February 20, 1985) is an American former beauty pageant titleholder most widely known for the defamation suit brought against her by the Miss Universe Organization.

 Biography

 Monnin was named Miss Pennsylvania USA 2012 and competed at the Miss USA 2012 pageant, though she failed to place.

 Monnin was sued by Donald Trump for $5 million for calling the pageant "rigged."
 She alleged that the Miss Universe Organization had predetermined the results of the Miss USA 2012 pageant.

 A default judgment was entered due to faulty legal advice from her lawyer, who failed to prepare for or attend the arbitration hearing.
 Monnin was told by her lawyer that she didn't need to attend the hearing.
 Because she failed to show up for court, the judge entered a default judgment against her for $5 million.
 She later sued her attorney and was able to recover expenses and also resolve the lawsuit.